Join us for the 40th annual Mary Catherine Strobel Volunteer Awards!

 The Mary Catherine Strobel Volunteer Awards are Middle Tennessee's largest annual celebration of volunteerism.
 This inspiring event is held in partnership with the family of Mary Catherine Strobel, a community volunteer best remembered for her tireless, joyful commitment to those in need.
 Award recipients will be announced at a celebration on Thursday, May 7, 2026, where they will receive $1,000 to donate to the charity of their choice.

-2026 Strobel Volunteer Awards Categories
+2026 Strobel Volunteer Awards Finalists

-Youth Volunteer Award
+Youth Volunteer Award presented by Nashville Soccer Club

 Celebrate the next generation of changemakers!
 This award honors young individuals (ages 5–20) who have gone above and beyond — giving their time, energy, and resources to make our community stronger, kinder, and more connected in 2025.